asymppdc/asympPDC/README.md

-### C. Things to come: Total PDC/DTF and Spectral Factorization
+### C. Things to come: Total PDC/DTF with asymptotic statistics, spectral factorization and faster PDC/DTF estimation algorithms . . . . .

 [11] L.A.
 Baccalá and K. Sameshima (2021).
 Frequency domain repercussions of instantaneous Granger causality. *Entropy* **23**(8):10.3390/e23081037  <https://doi.org/10.3390/e23081037>

 [12] L.A.
 Baccalá and K. Sameshima (2022).
-Partial directed coherence and the vector autoregressive modelling myth and a caveat. *Front Netw Physiol* **2**:845327.  <https://doi.org/10.3389/fnetp.2022.845327>
+Partial directed coherence and the vector autoregressive modelling myth and a caveat. *Front Netw Physiol* **2**:845327.  <https://doi.org/10.3389/fnetp.2022.845327> (**Note**: MATLAB scripts and functions used to generate all four figures of this article are provided in `./demo/PDCVARMYTH2022`  subdirectory.
+Follow the instructions in Readme file.)

 ## License